pvalderas/iot-enhanced-business-process-infrastructure/README.md

   host: localhost
 ```

-# Creating a Action Performer
+# Creating an Action Performer

 To create a Global Composition Manager you can use Gradle to build the corresponding project in this repository and include it as a dependency of a Spring Boot Application.
 Then, you just need to annotate the main class with the ```@ActionPerformer``` as presented bellow.
 Note that the ```@SpringBootApplication``` annotation must be configured to find beans in the ```es.upv.pros.pvalderas.actionperformer.server``` package.